angelolab/ark-analysis/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Somebody help me
-about: Suggest an idea for this project
+about: If you're having trouble with something in the repository
 title: ''
-labels: enhancement
+labels: question
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**What are you trying to do?**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what script or function you're using

-**Describe the solution you'd like**
+**What is the problem?**
-A clear and concise description of what you want to happen.
+A clear and concise description of what issue you're running into.

-**Describe alternatives you've considered**
+**What have you tried so far?**
-A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise description of what steps you've taken to try and address the problem.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots here.